ddelange/pipgrip/README.md

   -v, --verbose                 Control verbosity: -v will print cyclic
                                 dependencies (WARNING), -vv will show solving
                                 decisions (INFO), -vvv for development (DEBUG).

-  --install-user, --user        Pass `--user` option to `pip install` (which
-                                see).
-Install to the Python user install directory for your platform -- typically
-                                ~/.local/, or %APPDATA%\Python on Windows.
-                                (See the Python documentation for
-                                site.USER_BASE for full details.)

   -h, --help                    Show this message and exit.
 ```